NMSU-ISA/LTVsystems/docs/src/omniDirectionalLTI/omnidirLTIsource.md

 ### Inverse Modeling

 Given the scenario C assumptions, we obtained the received signal, $\mathsf{z}(t)$.
-Now by considering the transmitted singal as
+Now by considering the transmitted signal as

 $\mathsf{p}(t)=δ(t-t_\mathrm{p}),$